soi-20/brains/_pages/functionalflow.md

 >
 > The ratio between input and output.

-In the book < The systems approach, Dell Publishing Co., Inc., New York, 1968 >, we can view an organization as a organic sysyem, instead of blindly following the traditional lines of division the management scientist turns to basic "missions" or "jobs" or "activities".
+In the book < The systems approach, Dell Publishing Co., Inc., New York, 1968 >, we can view an organization as an organic system, instead of blindly following the traditional lines of a division the management scientist turns to basic "missions" or "jobs" or "activities".

 All these three terms are used to describe the same kind of thing, namely, the rational breakdown of the tasks the system must perform.
 This is a mission-oriented view of the components of a system that is completely different from the traditional view.

 #### Clear(Efficient)= Machine X

-Clear efficiency is looking around one's functional flow to discover if, and in that case - where? when?
-Why?, inefficiency occur.
+Clear efficiency is looking around one's functional flow to discover if, and in that case - where?
+When?
+Why?, inefficiency occurs.
 These inefficiency can be for example idle idea(output), idle information(input) or idle functions.
 A good functional flow owner should then do his/her/their best to eliminate these inefficiency.
 All of this in order to reduce the total cost of operations of the functional flow system.

 <p align="center">